Melia88/Melia88/README.md

 ## Hi there 👋
 I'm Melissa Castro, I go by Melia.
-I have a background in sales and customer service with a new love for software development.
+I have a background in sales and customer service and have been in software development for a little over a year now and love it.

 I enjoy creating an envioronment for growth & success in all areas of life.

-🌱 I’m currently enjoying my new career at Western Power Sports as a full-stack web developer!
+🌱 I’m currently looking for a new position as a full-stack web developer!

 ### 📫 How to reach me: